Austin Outdoors Scene: 7 Fun Ways to Enjoy Some Fresh Air

 Roam the Zoo

-Guests of all ages love exploring Austin Zoo, which cares for and rescues local and exotic animals.
+Guests love exploring Austin Zoo, which cares for and rescues local and exotic animals.
 See large cats, such as tigers and lions.
 Then learn about black bears, coatimundi, primates, birds, reptiles and amphibians.
 Domestic and local animals include Longhorn cattle, donkeys, pigs, llamas, snakes and insects.
 Austin Zoo operates as a rescue zoo to over 300 animals of different species.